-This is the largest population-based study of MPNs and MDS/MPNs in the US that comprehensively describes incidence patterns and patient survival by disease subtypes, and one of the few to include more than five years of data from the JAK2 V617 diagnostic era.
-Disease heterogeneity across MPNs and MDS/MPNs was evident based on distinct age, sex, and racial/ethnic incidence patterns, as has similarly been described for other myeloid and lymphoproliferative neoplasms.(Dores, et al 2012, Morton, et al 2006) In this first assessment of delayed reporting, we found significant delayed reporting for PV, ET, and PMF, demonstrating that IRs were previously underestimated.
+This is the largest population-based study of MPNs and MDS/MPNs in the US that comprehensively describes incidence patterns and patient survival by disease subtypes, and one of the few to include more than five years of data from the JAK2 V617F diagnostic era.
+Disease heterogeneity across MPNs and MDS/MPNs was evident based on distinct age, sex, and racial/ethnic incidence patterns, as has similarly been described for other myeloid and lymphoproliferative neoplasms (Dores, et al 2012, Morton, et al 2006).
+In this first assessment of delayed reporting, we found significant delayed reporting for PV, ET, and PMF, entities with new cancer registry reporting requirements in the U.S. in 2001, demonstrating that IRs were previously underestimated.
 The decrease in microscopic confirmation for PV and ET cases over time suggests that diagnoses are increasingly reliant on clonal markers/clinical diagnosis, and for ET, that fewer cases are diagnosed utilizing WHO criteria.
-Further, the decline in PV incidence after 2004 may have been influenced by the availability of JAK2 V617 mutation testing facilitating the exclusion of cases of secondary erythrocytosis.
+Further, the decline in PV incidence after 2004 may have been influenced by the availability of JAK2 V617F mutation testing facilitating the exclusion of cases of secondary erythrocytosis.
 Lastly, we found that 5-year RS varied considerably by MPN subtype, with poorer survival among males, with a few exceptions, and among those diagnosed at older ages.

 Population-based studies in the 21st century

-Population-based studies describing incidence of MPNs and MDS/MPNs limited to the current century are sparse (Rollison, et al 2008, Sant, et al 2010, Smith, et al 2011) and few include data subsequent to 2005.(Smith, et al 2011) Smith and colleagues described incidence for CML, PMF, chronic MPNs, and CMML during 2004-2009 in the Haematologic Malignancy Research Network and found age and gender to be determinants of these and other hematologic diseases.(Smith, et al 2011) While they noted a male predominance across most myeloid neoplasms, chronic MPNs were associated with a significant female excess.
-Given the differences in disease groupings between studies comparison with our findings is not possible.
-In the European HAEMACARE project (2000-2002), a clear male predominance was noted for CML, whereas incidence was nearly equal for other MPNs considered as a group.(Sant, et al 2010) The authors also found less geographic variation across Europe for CML than other MPNs, citing more stable diagnostic and classification criteria over time for the former, similar to the disease classification changes we describe in the US.
-Using data from SEER and the North American Association of Central Cancer Registries, Rollison et al described incidence and 3-year RS of chronic myeloproliferative disorders (MPNs, excluding CML, considered in aggregate) diagnosed 2001-2004 in the US, with information by MPN subtypes limited to overall IRs.(Rollison, et al 2008) Increasing age, male sex, and white race were noted to be risk factors for these chronic myeloproliferative disorders.(Rollison, et al 2008) We were able to assess MPNs and MDS/MPNs by subtype, and found age-, sex-, and racial/ethnic differences in IRs and reported 5-year patient survival by gender and age.
+Population-based studies describing incidence of MPNs and MDS/MPNs limited to the current century are sparse (Rollison, et al 2008, Sant, et al 2010, Smith, et al 2011) and few include data subsequent to 2005 (Smith, et al 2011).
+Smith and colleagues described incidence for CML, PMF, chronic MPNs, and CMML during 2004-2009 in the Haematologic Malignancy Research Network and found age and gender to be determinants of these and other haematologic diseases (Smith, et al 2011).
+While they noted a male predominance across most myeloid neoplasms, chronic MPNs were associated with a significant female excess.
+Given the differences in disease groupings in prior studies, as described by others (Moulard, et al 2014, Titmarsh, et al 2014), comparison with our findings is limited.
+In the European HAEMACARE project (2000-2002), a clear male predominance was noted for CML, whereas incidence was nearly equal for other MPNs considered as a group (Sant, et al 2010).
+The authors also found less geographic variation across Europe for CML than other MPNs, citing more stable diagnostic and classification criteria over time for the former, similar to the disease classification changes we describe in the US.
+Using data from SEER and the North American Association of Central Cancer Registries, Rollison et al described incidence and 3-year RS of chronic myeloproliferative disorders (MPNs, excluding CML, considered in aggregate) diagnosed 2001-2004 in the US, with information by MPN subtypes limited to overall IRs (Rollison, et al 2008).
+Increasing age, male sex, and white race were noted to be risk factors for these chronic myeloproliferative disorders (Rollison, et al 2008).
+We were able to assess MPNs and MDS/MPNs by subtype, and found age-, sex-, and racial/ethnic differences in IRs and reported 5-year patient survival by gender and age.
 Our findings suggest important etiologic, susceptibility, and/or biologic differences across subtypes that are obscured when disease categories are considered in aggregate.

 Race-ethnicity